Edward I of England: Great Cause

 The relationship between England and Scotland by the 1280s was one of relatively harmonious coexistence.
 The issue of homage did not reach the same level of controversy as it did in Wales; in 1278 King Alexander III of Scotland paid homage to Edward, who was his brother-in-law, but apparently only for the lands he held in England.
 Problems arose only with the Scottish succession crisis of the early 1290s.
 When Alexander died in 1286, he left as heir to the Scottish throne Margaret, his three-year-old granddaughter and sole surviving descendant.
-By the Treaty of Birgham, it was agreed that Margaret should marry King Edward's six-year-old son Edward of Carnarvon, though Scotland would remain free of English overlordship.
-Margaret, by now seven years of age, sailed from Norway for Scotland in the autumn of 1290, but fell ill on the way and died in Orkney.
-This left the country without an obvious heir, and led to the succession dispute known to history as the Great Cause.
+By the Treaty of Birgham, it was agreed that Margaret should marry King Edward's six-year-old son Edward of Caernarfon, though Scotland would remain free of English overlordship.
+Margaret, by now seven, sailed from Norway for Scotland in late 1290, but fell ill on the way and died in Orkney.
+This left the country without an obvious heir, and led to the succession dispute known as the Great Cause.